trbKnl/Rocketship-simulator/README.md

 Not the rocketship simulator we need, but the rocketship simulator we deserve!
 It's so much fun!
 It really is.

-## Currently available:
+Usage:
-- Regular mode: for rookies
+rocketship.sh -m "Hi Boss!
+I am getting a cup of coffee!"

-- Chris mode: for the true space adventurers, enable chris mode using: -chris (AT YOUR OWN RISK!)
+## Currently available options:
-- While in Chris mode press any key for extra rocketships!!
+- --chris | - c, to engage Chris mode
-- Rainbow mode: Bored?
-Fly your ship in style with the new rainbow mode! -rainbow
+- --message | -m, to add a custom message!
+For instance to let the boss know that you are afk

 ## Normal mode demo
 ( _) _)::::::D ~~~~ ~~ ~ ~~~~~ ~~~ ~~~~ ~~~